817099/Plant-disease-detection/README.md

 The Streamlit app provides the following features:

 - *Homepage*: Introduction to the project and instructions for users.
-- *Real-Time Detection*: Identifies plant diseases using a webcam.
 - *Image Upload*: Users can upload images of plant leaves for disease classification.
 - *Disease Information*: Provides details on detected diseases and possible treatments.